-Table Mountain Hike, South Africa: Compare 7 Routes
+Table Mountain Hike South Africa: Route Guide

-Explore Table Mountain’s top hiking routes—from Platteklip’s steep stairs to Skeleton Gorge’s forest ladders—with fynbos scents, sandstone cliffs, and tips for every fitness level.
+Explore hiking Table Mountain’s top routes, from Platteklip’s steep stairs to Skeleton Gorge’s forest ladders, with fynbos scents, sandstone cliffs, and tips for every fitness level.

 Table of Contents